 How much do I have to pay an attorney to represent my SSDI Case?

 Under Social Security Rules, an attorney will receive 25% of the back pay owed but no more than $6000.00.

 What is the most important part of the Social Security Disability Case?

 To prove disability, the Claimant must have medical documentation to prove the disability.

 We at Telfer, Faherty, Anderson & Hawkins, P.L. have represented Social Security Disability clients successfully for many years.
 We understand the complexity of the Social Security system and the difficulties you encounter throughout the process.
 It is important for you to understand that being denied initially and possibly also on reconsideration is just a step in the process and you should not be discouraged.
 Our practice includes representing children as well as adults and we are prepared to take cases to hearing on short notice.
 We believe you should seek representation by an experienced attorney before you are called to the hearing.
 It would be our honor to represent you with your claim for Social Security Disability Benefits or Supplemental Security Income.

 If you have not already applied for Social Security Benefits here is a link to the official website to apply online. www.SSA.gov

 We represent persons through the claims process.
 If you have been denied please call us for a FREE consultation.

-Established in 1976, the firm has five distinguished attorneys to represent you.
+Established in 1976, the firm has four distinguished attorneys to represent you.
 The firm has been awarded the coveted "AV" rating from Martindale - Hubbell, the most authoritative legal rating source in the world.
 An "AV" rating is the highest rating available and is awarded only to select firms.
 Not all attorneys or firms are rated, and the "AV" rating signifies "legal abilities are of the very highest standard" and that "professional ethics are unquestioned."